LinuxOnARM/alarm-pkgbuilds/README.md

 # Arch Linux on ARM (ALARM) || Automated PKGBUILDs
-A GitHub repository that automates the process of updating and building packages for the AArch64 architecture
+A GitHub repository that automates the process of updating and building packages for Arch Linux on the AArch64 architecture

-> [!IMPORTANT]
-> Currently in Development || Missing: Build System

 ## Usage
 TBA